mbrav/terradockernates/README.md

 # Dockernates

-Various docker configurations that integrate with a Kubernates running inside a KVM virtualization enviornment.
+Various docker configurations that integrate with a Kubernates running inside a KVM virtualization enviornment and integration with other components running inside docker such as minikube.

-### Use cases
+## Use cases

-This repository consists of docker-compose configurations for services which might not yet be ready to be integrated with Kubernetes.
+This repository consists of docker-compose configurations for services.

-## Docker and KVM integration
+## ℹ️Docker and KVM integration

-### Intagrating KVM's `default` network with Docker
+### Integrating KVM's `default` network with Docker

 To allow docker containers access the same network as KVM's net (`virb0`) a MacVLAN van be created: